 Crop acreage reports filed with USDA document the crops grown on your farm or ranch and their intended uses.
 You must file timely acreage reports to be eligible for many USDA programs.

 Each year, USDA agencies collect data relating to crops through crop acreage reports.
 If you want to participate in many USDA programs, including crop insurance, safety net, and disaster assistance programs, you must file timely acreage reports to remain eligible for program benefits.
-Filing an accurate and timely acreage report for all crops and land uses, including failed acreage and prevented planted acreage, can prevent the loss of benefits.
+Filing an accurate and timely acreage report for all crops, location, and land uses, including failed acreage and prevented planted acreage, can prevent the loss of benefits.

 Deadlines to file crop acreage reports vary by crop and by state and county.